husarion/webots-docker/demo/README.md

+## Environment
+In the [.env](.env) file you can choose a robot and a dds configuration you want to work with.

 ## Run with `docker compose`
 To start simulation build and run webots simulator container.
 It will take a while because the container has to download required assets:
 ```bash